-Want to try that new affiliate link?
-How were pageviews per session, engagement rate, and display ad revenue affected?
-If the answer is that it negatively impacted all of those things, now you have to ask if the revenue is worth it to your web property or not.
+If you add a new affiliate like, will that affect page views per session, engagement rate, or display ad revenue?
+If the answer is that it negatively impacted all of those things, you have to ask if the affiliate revenue is worth it to your website.

 Affiliate link revenue is the harder of the two to optimize and get right.

-The publishers that earn the most from these affiliate relationships usually have one or two really good partners that mesh well with their website audiences.
+The publishers earning the most from these affiliate relationships usually have one or two really good partners that mesh well with their website audiences.

-Testing is typically the key to ensuring that user experiences aren’t affected and that revenue is optimized for the long-term.
+Testing is key.
+It ensures that user experiences aren’t affected and that revenue is optimized for the long-term.

 Additional thoughts, ideas, or questions?
 Leave them below and I’ll happily chime in.